 You’ll find the payload rating of a vehicle on the driver’s side door jamb on one of the manufacturer’s stickers.
 The weight listed takes into account the following items: The weight of each passenger (including pets), the cargo inside the vehicle, and the hitch weight that the camper is transferring to the vehicle.

-While many families tow a trailer or fifth wheel with a minivan, keep in mind that most minivans are limited to a 3,500-pound towing capacity.
+While many families tow a pop-up camper or small travel trailer with a minivan, keep in mind that most minivans are limited to a 3,500-pound towing capacity.
 Minivans are built to be people haulers, often on unibody frames that offer more passenger room and comfort; their primary purpose isn’t for towing.